Four fake narratives the tobacco lobby is floating to undermine India’s e-cigarette ban

-The Indian government’s decision last fortnight to ban Electronic Nicotine Delivery Systems – also known as known as ENDS or e-cigarettes – has sent a shock wave among the tobacco lobby.
+The Indian government’s decision last fortnight to ban Electronic Nicotine Delivery Systems – also known as known as ENDS or e-cigarettes – has sent a shock wave through the tobacco lobby.

-With its profits dwindling globally, the cigarette industry is heavily investing in to remain profitable.
+With its profits dwindling globally, the cigarette industry is heavily investing in other strategies to remain profitable.
 As the awareness about the dangers of tobacco use has increased and stricter regulations are being introduced, the industry desperately needed to invent a product that would continue nicotine addiction.
 ENDS is one such device.
 It is claimed to deliver pure nicotine, without the other harmful ingredients present in traditional cigarettes.

-A false narrative was created by tobacco lobby to portray ENDS has 95% less harmful than cigarettes.
+A false narrative was created by the tobacco lobby to portray ENDS as being 95% less harmful than cigarettes.
 It was projected as a powerful aid to help smokers quit.
 With the Indian government’s ban, the tobacco lobby has hit back with a high-decibel campaign of misinformation and distorted evidence.

 This article aims to clear the smoke screen created by ENDS supporters.
 Here are some of the bits of misinformation they are using.